cdhowe/JT-Mapper/README.md

 ### My Ham Environment
 My station is modest.
 My rig is an old Icom 706MKIIg HF-VHF-UHF transceiver that feeds an off-center fed dipole.
 The computer I use is a Mac mini running Mac OS X 10.12.4.
 It connects to the rig through a Signalink USB audio interface.

 While `JT-Mapper` was designed for Mac OS X, it should run on Linux machines with only parameter changes and one comment change.
-Running on Windows would require a bit more tweaking, largely to work around the lack of a `tail` command to examine the ALL.TXT file.
+Running on Windows would require more changes, largely to work around the lack of a `tail` command to examine the ALL.TXT file.

 #### On Linux and Mac OS X
 Before you can run JT-Mapper, you need to install the R programming environment and a collection of packages for plotting and data manipulation.
 Fortunately, all of these are open source and readily available.